git4rk/ApplicationServeronCloud/installationConventions.md

 ## Cell Installation Conventions
 {: cell_installation_conventions}

-A WebSphere Application Server in Bluemix cell is installed and configured following a standardized directory structure.
+A WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} cell is installed and configured following a standardized directory structure.
 The following list notes a few of the important settings.
 See /etc/virtualimage.properties for a full list of the settings.

 * IHS_HOME=/opt/IBM/WebSphere/HTTPServer
 * IHS_INSTALL_ROOT=/opt/IBM/WebSphere/HTTPServer